Refinance break-even calculator.

-Refinancing is a timing and total cost decision.
-This tool helps you test break even and total cost impact based on how long you realistically plan to keep the home.
+Refinancing is a timing and total-cost decision.
+Test break-even and total cost impact based on how long you realistically plan to keep the home — not just the rate on the headline.

 What this models